HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 - `couchdb.persistentVolume.storageClass`: name of the storageClass that will provide the storage, if parameter is omitted the PVs available in the storageClass by default will be used.
 - `couchdb.persistentVolume.size`: the size of the persistent volume to attach, 10Gi by default.
 Check your SD installation manual for the recommended size.

-HPE Service Director Closed Loop relies on Apache Kafka as event collection framework.
-It creates a pod for Kafka and one pod for Zookeeper ready to be used for HPE Service Director as recommended.
+HPE Service Director Closed Loop can be configured to use Apache Kafka as event collection framework.
+If it is enabled, it creates a pod for Kafka and one pod for Zookeeper ready to be used for HPE Service Director as recommended.

 #### Resources in production environments
 Minimum requirements, for cpu and memory, are set by default in SD deployed pods.
 We recommend to adjust your K8S production cluster using this [guide](../../docs/production%20deployment%20guidance.md)